digihunch/korthweb/manual/README.md

        --repo https://charts.bitnami.com/bitnami \
        --namespace orthweb
 kubectl -n orthweb wait deploy/postgres-ha-postgresql-ha-pgpool --for=condition=Available
-kubectl apply -f orthweb-workload.yaml kubectl -n orthweb get po --watch kubectl apply -f orthweb-ingress-tls.yaml
+kubectl apply -f orthanc.yaml
+kubectl -n orthweb get po --watch
 ```
 As a side note, I had to implement a trick here.
 Since Helm chart parameter [pgpool.initdbScriptsCM](https://artifacthub.io/packages/helm/bitnami/postgresql-ha#initialize-a-fresh-instance) does not take file with .sql extension.
 We store the init script db_create.sql as an entry in orthanc-dbinit config map ahead of time before running the Helm chart.
+The postgres pods takes a few mintues after helm install to come all up.
+If the kubectl wait command times out, try it again.

 The Orthanc Pods contains [readiness probe](https://stackoverflow.com/questions/33484942/how-to-use-basic-authentication-in-a-http-liveness-probe-in-kubernetes) for HTTP health check.
 A ClusterIP service exposes port 4242 for DICOM traffic, and 8042 for HTTP traffic.
 The last command installs istio virtual service and gateways for HTTP and DICOM traffic in orthweb-ingress-tls.yaml